 The doctor can apply to the TGA to become an Authorised Prescriber (AP), allowing the doctor to prescribe an unregistered medicine to a whole class of patients.
 For instance, a paediatric neurologist might apply to the TGA to become an AP to prescribe medical cannabis products to all children with epilepsy.

 Making an application to the TGA through either of these schemes requires that detailed information is presented on the proposed drug, its composition, formulation, dosage form and known adverse effects.
 A justification should also be provided for why the doctor thinks this medicine is appropriate for the particular illness being considered.

 The current reality is that most doctors do not feel confident to go forward with applications under the Special Access or Authorised Prescriber schemes.
-As a result of this, the number of patients currently receiving medicinal cannabis products under these schemes (approximately 150 as of June 2017) is tiny relative to the numbers thought to be using illicit medicinal cannabis products in Australia.
+As a result of this, the number of patients currently receiving medicinal cannabis products under these schemes is tiny relative to the numbers thought to be using illicit medicinal cannabis products in Australia.

 Medical practitioners are in a difficult position for a number of reasons:

 All of these considerations mean that patients are frequently left in a situation of being unable to find a doctor capable of supporting their desire to use medicinal cannabis.